wiggitywhitney/mcp-commit-story/day-02-sample-journal-entry.md

 - 1 file changed, 25 insertions, 1,407 deletions
 - The journal file is now clean, deduplicated, and ready for future entries

+### 2025-05-20 09:05 — Commit 257bc31

+## Summary
+Updated the CI/CD configuration to use the new package name (`mcp_commit_story`) and performed a major cleanup by removing the old `mcp_journal` source directory and all related files.
+Verified that all tests pass and the package functions correctly after the transition.
+This marks the completion of the package rename and migration process.

+## Accomplishments
+- Updated GitHub Actions and CI/CD configuration to reference the new package name
+- Removed all files and directories related to the old `mcp_journal` package
+- Cleaned up `tasks` files to reflect the new status and details
+- Verified the package and CLI work as expected after cleanup
+- Ran the full test suite before and after removal to ensure nothing broke

+## Frustrations or Roadblocks
+- None encountered during this step; the process was smooth due to prior careful planning and incremental verification

+## Terminal Commands (AI Session)
+- pytest --maxfail=1 --disable-warnings
+- rm -rf src/mcp_journal
+- pytest --maxfail=1 --disable-warnings

+## Discussion Notes
+- Confirmed that all references to the old package were removed from CI/CD and codebase
+- Ensured that the migration plan was fully executed and logged in Taskmaster

+## Tone / Mood
+Relieved and satisfied—this was a major refactor, but the incremental approach and thorough testing made it low-stress.

+## Behind-the-Commit
+This commit finalizes the migration from `mcp_journal` to `mcp_commit_story`, ensuring all code, configuration, and CI/CD references are consistent.
+The old package is fully removed, and the project is now clean and ready for further development under the new name.